MarcBoule/OnelabModels/ShellAndKelvin/README.md

 More specifically, the electrostatic potential is simulated for a pair of perfectly conducting parallel cylindrical conductors (called wirepair) or a single perfectly conducting sphere.

-In both geometries the electric field energy in the entire unbounded space is computed, from which the capacitance can then be established.
+The electric field energy in the entire unbounded space is computed in both geometries, from which the capacitance can then be established.
 For the cylindrical case, it is the capacitance between the two wires, and in the spherical case, it is the capacitance with respect to infinity (i.e. an outer shell at infinity).